-At the end of the process, the Council will have a list of the children who have reached the qualifying score.
-This does not necessarily mean that they will go to a grammar school; that will depend on the number of preferences that we have for the grammar schools.
+At the end of the process, there will be a list of the children who have reached the qualifying score.
+This does not necessarily mean that they will go to a grammar school; that will depend on the number of preferences for the grammar schools.
 If a grammar school is oversubscribed, the governors use other criteria to decide who should be given places.

-The Council will send the outcome of the assessment tests by e-mail to parents who have provided a valid e-mail address on their request for assessment form within 6 weeks of the assessment date.
-Postal notification will be despatched to all other parents on the same date as e-mails are sent out, by first class post.
+The outcome of the assessment tests will be sent e-mail to parents who have provided a valid e-mail address on their request for assessment form within 6 weeks of the assessment date.
+Postal notification will be despatched to all other parents on the same date as e-mails are sent out.

 A late test will take place later in the Autumn term for pupils who were registered to take the test but were unable to do so due to illness or absence on the main test date.
-No other arrangements will be made to assess children if request forms were received after 31st May, unless they have moved from another part of the country.
+No other arrangements will be made to assess children if request forms were received after the Year 5 registration closing date, unless they have moved from another part of the country.
 Parents should still submit a preference form before 31st October naming at least one grammar school.
 If their child does not meet the grammar standard, any grammar preferences will be withdrawn.